jupyter/accessibility/CONTRIBUTING.md

 1. get a free GitHub account
 2. make one (or more) [pull requests] to one (or more) Jupyter repositories
-3. make a pull request to `jupyter/accessibility` that changes `repos.toml` to include the pull requests from **step 2**
+3. make a pull request to `jupyter/accessibility:ci` that changes `repos.toml` to include the pull requests from **step 2**
+   - the pull request _target_ should be the `ci` branch
-4. construct the appropriate Binder link and put it in (all of) the pull request(s)
+4. construct the appropriate Binder link and paste the Markdown in (all of) the pull request(s)
 5. gather and discuss findings
 6. update the upstream pull requests
 7. repeat steps 3+ as needed